GetJobber/Jobber-AppTemplate-React/README.md

+# Setting up the App
+1. Install dependencies with `npm ci`;

+2. Create `.env` file base on the `.env.sample` filling the missing environment variables

+3. `npm run start`
 # What is this APP for?

 This React App Template is meant to be a quick and easy way to get you